Category Archives: Pennsylvania

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is constantly well to have the next-door neighbor worried assistance you find the edge so he can be much more guaranteed that the work has been done properly.
-If he assists you, he will see the proof you reveal and also will certainly not later on be inclined to say a lot regarding it.
+It is constantly well to have the neighbor concerned assistance you locate the corner so he can be more guaranteed that the job has actually been done properly.
+If he aids you, he will see the proof you discover and will certainly not later on be inclined to argue so much about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.